GordianDotNet/VSMonoDebugger/README.md

 - [5] If enabled local (Windows) deployment is used.
 If disabled SSH remote (Linux) deployment is used.
 - [2] This is where the project output is deployed on the local windows machine.
-- [3] If enabled you can create a JSON config file to overwrite the 'Remote Deploy Path'. (see below)
+- [3] If enabled you can create a JSON config file to overwrite the settings for each project. (see below)

 ![VSMonoDebugger Settings Windows](VSMonoDebugger/Resources/VSMonoDebugger_Settings_Windows_2.png)